dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md

 ---
 # Walkthrough: Hosting a WPF Composite Control in Windows Forms

-WPF rather than to rewrite it from scratch.
+Windows Presentation Foundation (WPF) provides a rich environment for creating applications.
+However, when you have a substantial investment in Windows Forms code, it can be more effective to extend your existing Windows Forms application with WPF rather than to rewrite it from scratch.
 A common scenario is when you want to embed one or more controls implemented with WPF within your Windows Forms application.
 For more information about customizing WPF controls, see [Control Customization](../controls/control-customization.md).

  This walkthrough steps you through an application that hosts a WPF composite control to perform data-entry in a Windows Forms application.
 The composite control is packaged in a DLL.
 This general procedure can be extended to more complex applications and controls.
 This walkthrough is designed to be nearly identical in appearance and functionality to [Walkthrough: Hosting a Windows Forms Composite Control in WPF](walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md).
 The primary difference is that the hosting scenario is reversed.